jrdegbe/thamesthrive-api/docs/integration/api/tracker-response.md

 # Tracker response

-This is the example of the response from Tracardi after the events were collected.
+This is the example of the response from ThamesThrive after the events were collected.

 ```json
 {